 MTAG (Mississippi Tuition Assistance Grant) is a grant of \$500 per year for freshmen and sophomores and \$1,000 per year for juniors and seniors.
-Entering freshmen with a minimum 2.5 GPA and a minimum 15 ACT (or equivalent SAT) qualify for MTAG.
+Entering freshmen with a minimum 15 ACT (or equivalent SAT) qualify for MTAG.
 For transfer students, the high school GPA and test scores are no longer considered, but individuals must enter with a 2.5 college GPA.
 MTAG is prorated for those students who receive a Federal Pell Grant.
 One-year Mississippi residency and full-time enrollment are required for this grant.
 Students must enroll in at least 15 hours to receive this award.
-Please note that undergraduates can only receive one state grant per term (MTAG, MESG, HELP, Nissan Scholarship, or Law Enforcement & Fireman Scholarship) - whichever is larger.
+Please note that undergraduates can only receive one state grant per term (MTAG, MESG, HELP, Nissan Scholarship, or Law Enforcement Officers & Firemen Scholarship) - whichever is larger.